bioperl/bioperl.github.io/formats/tree_formats/Newick_tree_format.md

 Rooted, unrooted, and binary trees
 ----------------------------------

-When an ''unrooted'' tree is represented in Newick notation, an arbitrary node is chosen as its root.
+When an *unrooted* tree is represented in Newick notation, an arbitrary node is chosen as its root.
 Whether rooted or unrooted, typically a tree's representation is rooted on an internal node and it is rare (but legal) to root a tree on a leaf node.

-A ''rooted binary'' tree that is rooted on an internal node has exactly two immediate descendant nodes for each internal node.
-An ''unrooted binary'' tree that is rooted on an arbitrary internal node has exactly three immediate descendant nodes for the root node, and each other internal node has exactly two immediate descendant nodes.
-A ''binary tree rooted from a leaf'' has at most one immediate descendant node for the root node, and each internal node has exactly two immediate descendant nodes.
+A *rooted binary* tree that is rooted on an internal node has exactly two immediate descendant nodes for each internal node.
+An *unrooted binary* tree that is rooted on an arbitrary internal node has exactly three immediate descendant nodes for the root node, and each other internal node has exactly two immediate descendant nodes.
+A *binary tree rooted from a leaf* has at most one immediate descendant node for the root node, and each internal node has exactly two immediate descendant nodes.

 Grammar
 -------